Carl S. Swisher Chair in Water Resources

 website

-Wendy D. Graham is the Carl S. Swisher Eminent Scholar in Water Resources and Director of the University of Florida Water Institute.
-She graduated from the University of Florida with a Bachelor’s Degree in Environmental Engineering.
-Her PhD is in Civil Engineering from the Massachusetts Institute of Technology.
+Dr. Wendy D. Graham is a Professor in the Department of Agricultural and Biological Engineering and the founding Director of the Water Institute.
 She conducts research in the areas of coupled hydrologic-water quality-ecosystem modeling; water resources evaluation and remediation; evaluation of impacts of agricultural production on surface and groundwater quality; and development of hydrologic indicators of ecosystem status.
-As Director she is responsible for establishing, conducting and evaluating research, education and outreach programs conducted under the auspices of the University of Florida Water Institute.

 Pronouns: He/Him/His